AvAkanksh/Nvidia-Driver-update-Resolution-fix/README.md

 ## Step 2

-check if your find any nvidia.conf file in there, if you dont find any just run this command
+check if your find any nvidia.conf file in there, if you dont find any just run this command in the terminal

 	nvidia-xconfig

-in the terminal this will create a xorg.conf fill in the direcotry /etc/X11/xorg.conf.d
+This will create a xorg.conf file in the direcotry /etc/X11/xorg.conf.d

 ## Step 3